eXPerience83/DKNCloud-HAS/README.md

 The configuration will ask for:
 - **Username and Password:** Your Airzone Cloud account credentials.
 - **Scan Interval:** Time in seconds between updates.
-- **Force HVAC Mode Auto:** (Optional checkbox) If enabled, the mode "auto" (HVAC_MODE_AUTO) will be available for selection.
+- **Force HVAC Mode Auto:** (Optional checkbox) If enabled, the mode "auto" (HVACMode.AUTO) will be available for selection.
 Use this mode under your own responsibility.

 ## Usage